 Attempting to delete these manually from the admin panels proved fruitless because it was only possible to delete a handful each time.
 It was evident that this would take too long, and that they needed to be deleted through the database.

-If you have access to your database, through PHPMyAdmin or an external application, then you can run a simple query to delete all the spam comments:
+If you have access to your database, through PHPMyAdmin, command line, or an external application, then you can run a simple query to delete all the spam comments:

 DELETE from wp_comments WHERE comment_approved = '0';

 The human readable status of “hold” is basically a value of zero for

 comment_approved in the database, if you dig in to the source of WordPress’ various comment update functions.